 PreRace is designed to help endurance athletes improve performance.
-This revolutionary pre-exercise supplement is formulated with a mental acuity component comprised of DiMethyl Amino Ethanol (DMAE), metabromine and catechin, which combine to deliver a clear mental focus prior to exercise.
+This revolutionary pre workout supplement is formulated with a mental acuity component comprised of DiMethyl Amino Ethanol (DMAE), metabromine and catechin, which combine to deliver a clear mental focus prior to exercise.
 Citrulline Malate and L-Taurine improve cardiac output, stimulate the nitric oxide (NO) system and clear lactate.
 The proprietary formula works synergistically with quercetin (a powerful antioxidant that improves time to exhaustion in endurance athletes) and 200mg of caffeine.
 PreRace comes as a flavor-free powder which can be added to any pre-exercise or during exercise drink, like EFS.

 - Enhances oxygenation of muscles